A significance test for the lasso: Significance testing in linear modeling. Significance testing in linear modeling

 where

 and $s_{A\cup\{j\}}$ is the concatenation of $s_A$ and $s$. \end{lemma}

-The proof starts with expression \eqref{eq:covtestproj}, and arrives at \eqref{eq:covtestknot} through simple algebraic manipulations.
-We defer it until Appendix \ref{app:covtestknot}.
+The proof starts with expression \eqref{eqcovtestproj}, and arrives at \eqref{eqcovtestknot} through simple algebraic manipulations.
+We defer it until Appendix~\ref{appcovtestknot}.

-When does the condition \eqref{eq:nosignchange} hold?
-This was a key assumption behind both of the forms \eqref{eq:covtestproj} and \eqref{eq:covtestknot} for the statistic.
-We first note that the solution $\tbeta_A$ of the reduced lasso problem has signs $s_A$ at $\lambda_k$, so it will have the same signs $s_A$ at $\lambda_{k+1}$ provided that no variables are deleted from the active set in the solution path $\tbeta_A(\lambda)$ for $\lambda \in [\lambda_{k+1},\lambda_k]$.
-Therefore, assumption \eqref{eq:nosignchange} holds: \begin{enumerate} \item When $X$ satisfies the positive cone condition (which includes $X$ orthogonal), because no variables ever leave the active set in this case.
-In fact, for $X$ orthogonal, it is straightforward to check that $C(A,s_A,j,s)=1$, so $T_k=\lambda_k(\lambda_k-\lambda_{k+1})/\sigma^2$. \item When $k=1$ (we are testing the first variable to enter), as a variable cannot leave the active set right after it has entered.
-If $k=1$ and $X$ has unit norm columns, $\|X_i\|_2=1$ for $i=1,\ldots p$, then we again have $C(A,s_A,j,s)=1$ (note that $A=\emptyset$), so $T_1=\lambda_1(\lambda_1-\lambda_2)/\sigma^2$. \item When $s_A = \sign((X_A)^+ y)$, i.e., $s_A$ contains the signs of the least squares coefficients on $X_A$, because the same active set and signs cannot appear at two different knots in the lasso path (applied here to the reduced lasso problem on $X_A$). \end{enumerate} The first and second scenarios are considered in Sections \ref{sec:orthx} and \ref{sec:genxfirst}, respectively.
-The third scenario is actually somewhat general and occurs, e.g., when $s_A = \sign((X_A)^+ y) = \sign(\beta_A^*)$, both the lasso and least squares on $X_A$ recover the signs of the true coefficients.
-Section \ref{sec:genxgen} studies the general $X$ and $k \geq 1$ case, wherein this third scenario is important.
+When does the condition \eqref{eqnosignchange} hold?
+This was a key assumption behind both of the forms \eqref{eqcovtestproj} and \eqref {eqcovtestknot} for the statistic.
+We first note that the solution $\tbeta_A$ of the reduced lasso problem has signs $s_A$ at $\lambda_k$, so it will have the same signs $s_A$ at $\lambda_{k+1}$ provided that no variables are deleted from the active set in the solution path $\tbeta_A(\lambda)$ for $\lambda\in[\lambda_{k+1},\lambda_k]$.
+Therefore, assumption \eqref{eqnosignchange} holds: \begin{longlist}[{[3]}] \item[{[1]}] When $X$ satisfies the positive cone condition (which includes $X$ orthogonal), because no variables ever leave the active set in this case.
+In fact, for $X$ orthogonal, it is straightforward to check that $C(A,s_A,j,s)=1$, so $T_k=\lambda_k(\lambda_k-\lambda_{k+1})/\sigma^2$. \item[{[2]}] When $k=1$ (we are testing the first variable to enter), as a variable cannot leave the active set right after it has entered.
+If $k=1$ and $X$ has unit normed columns, $\|X_i\|_2=1$ for $i=1,\ldots, p$, then we again have $C(A,s_A,j,s)=1$ (note that $A=\varnothing$), so $T_1=\lambda_1(\lambda_1-\lambda _2)/\sigma^2$. \item[{[3]}] When $s_A = \sign((X_A)^+ y)$, that is, $s_A$ contains the signs of the least squares coefficients on $X_A$, because the same active set and signs cannot appear at two different knots in the lasso path (applied here to the reduced lasso problem on~$X_A$). \end{longlist} The first and second scenarios are considered in Sections~\ref {secorthx} and \ref{secgenxfirst}, respectively.
+The third scenario is actually somewhat general and occurs, for example, when $s_A = \sign((X_A)^+ y) = \sign(\beta _A^*)$; in this case, both the lasso and least squares on $X_A$ recover the signs of the true coefficients.
+Section~\ref{secgenxgen} studies the general $X$ and $k \geq1$ case, wherein this third scenario is important.